unixbhaskar/slpkg/README.rst

     +==============================================================================

-Using the blacklist file manually from /etc/slpkg/blacklist or with the following options:
+Add packages in blacklist file manually from /etc/slpkg/blacklist or with the following options:

 .. code-block:: bash

-    $ slpkg -b live554 speex faac --add
+    $ slpkg -b live555 speex faac --add

     Add packages in blacklist: